Dable001/Sd_Clone_Dominos_Fontpage/README.md

 # Sd_Clone_Dominos_Fontpage
-This is clone font-end page of Dominos font page only using HTML &amp; CSS
+This is clone font-end page of Dominos only using HTML &amp; CSS